If you have an interest in history and a passion for Vietnamese food, then you’re going to love Hue.

 I enjoy walking so I got around mostly on foot.
 However, I frequently had to walk a few kilometers to get from point A to point B, often under the intense Hue sun.

 If you don’t enjoy walking as much, then you can get around in a cyclo or book a Grab.
-Cyclo rides within the city center should cost no more than VND 20,000.
+Cyclo rides within the city center should cost up to VND 20,000.
 I booked Grab Bike just once, to get from my hotel to Ancient Hue Garden Houses which is about 5 km away.
 After dinner, I walked back to my hotel.

 Perhaps the best option would be to rent a bicycle or motorbike for the duration of your stay in Hue.
 You can ask your hotel for rental shop recommendations but it should cost you around VND 50,000 and VND 120,000 respectively per day.